patbarron/u1100/tools/README.md

 system expect), so you can peek at it.
 Aside from just observation and learning, there is nothing you can really do with the output of this program - all you can do with it is look at it.
 But sometimes, that's all you need to do...
+It is impossible to over-emphasize exactly how much of an ugly, brute-force hack this tool is.
+But it works.